AtharvCodeCraft/Attendance-Website/README.md

 # Attendance-Website
-This used for taking attendance of Student
+This used for taking attendance of Student..